All About Ocarinas

 These are usually priced in the $30 to $40 range.
 They can be purchased at Songbird Ocarina, Stein Ocarina, or Amazon.
 Plastic molding processes ensure you don't face any quality control risks.

 Making a recommendation for a ceramic Alto C is more difficult.
 Many of the ceramic Alto C's in the $20 to $40 range at Amazon boast 4 1/2 reviewer stars.
-And many of these oc's are excellent.
-But you always stand a small chance of getting a poor specimen due to uneven quality control.
+And many of these ocs are excellent.

 Two Top-Rated Ceramic Transverse Alto C's